 Step by Step

 Preheat the oven to 350F.
-Grease and flour two 8 or 9-inch round cake pans by spreading with a bit of butter or cooking oil, then sprinkle in some flour until the grease is coated.
+Grease and flour two 8 or 9-inch round cake pans by spreading with a bit of butter or cooking oil.
+Sprinkle in flour until the grease is coated.
 This really helps the cake come out of the pan without any problems.

 Combine the dry ingredients (flour, sugar, baking powder, baking soda, and salt) in the mixing bowl.
-Attach the whisk and stir for a minute until everything is mixed together.
+Attach the whisk.
+Stir for a minute until everything is mixed together.

 Add the butter, milk, and vanilla.
 Switch to the flat beater and stir on speed 2 for about one minute.

 Pour in the eggs and melted chocolate and mix on speed 2 for another 30 seconds.
-Then increase the speed to 6 for an additional minute, or until everything is well combined.
+Increase the speed to 6 for an additional minute.
 It may help to scrape the sides and mix again.

 Divide the batter into the two prepared cake pans and bake for about 35-45 minutes.
 You want the cake to be set and a toothpick inserted in the center should come out clean.